tonik/docs/child-theme-development.md

 ## Installation

-WordPress child theme should be placed in the same `wp-content/themes` folder as parent theme.
+WordPress child theme should be placed in the same `wp-content/themes` folder as a parent theme.
 Here we have to fetch our fresh starter files.

 ### 1. Creating New Child Theme